Understanding POSIX: Security, Docker, Compliance, and Cloud Implications

 6. Best Practices for POSIX Security in Containers and Cloud

-✅ Use POSIX-compliant file systems (ext4
+✅ Use POSIX-compliant file systems (ext4, XFS) for reliability

-✅ Run containers with non-root users (USER
+✅ Run containers with non-root users (USER directive in Dockerfiles)

 ✅ Use Linux Capabilities to limit privileges (instead of full root access)